L1eder/30_days_app/README.md

 ## App Functionality Preview

-Take a look at the GIF below to see the Photo Gallery app in action! 🌟
+Take a look at the GIF below to see the 30 Days App app in action! 🌟

 <img src="app/src/main/res/drawable/screen_recording.gif" alt="ScreenCast" width="400"/>